 - Laptops and computers – Self-explanatory really.
 Budget laptops are quite popular as free gifts, just don't expect the latest and greatest models

 - Televisions – Sometimes providers will offer a new TV with your mobile deal.
 Like the laptops, don't expect anything top end, or in the case of TVs anything with a huge screen.
 A 32 inch budget set is your baseline here, anything else on top is a bonus.
 It's usually something that'll serve well in a bedroom or kitchen

 - Smart watches – Watches that can run apps and connect to your phone, measure fitness and other functions.
-Popular models include Fitbit, Apple Watch and Samsung Galaxy Watch
+Popular models include those by Fitbit, Apple, Garmin and Samsung

 - Gift vouchers – And finally, sometimes providers just want to bribe you with a little cashback.
 Most often your vouchers will be tied to a particular retailer – Amazon, for example